-In the next few weeks we will be busy attending barbeques, family reunions and getting the boats ready for the lake.
+In the next few weeks we will be busy attending barbecues, family reunions and getting the boats ready for the lake.
 Summer is also the time when community and backyard pools open.
 We all want to have a fun time, but we also need to do so safely.

 While drowning can happen at any time, incidents during May through August increase by 89% as compared to the rest of the year.
 According to Safe Kids, drowning is the second leading cause of unintentional death for children 1-14 years of age.